secretfader/www/content/blog/2020/believing-is-free/index.md

 layout = "post"
 title = "Believing Is Free"
-summary = "When it comes to healthcare topics in the United States (and around the world), listening to disabled activists might have helped avoid the current human toll of COVID-19." illustrationDescription = "The author being wheeled briskly away for surgery."
+summary = "When it comes to healthcare topics in the United States (and around the world), listening to disabled activists might have helped avoid the current human toll of COVID-19." illustrationDescription = "The author being wheeled briskly away for surgery.
+Photo courtesy of Susan Young."
 +++
 The American Healthcare Industry is a war zone.
 Don't believe me?
 I've been [issuing dispatches from the front-lines for years][healthcare].